aobarbieri/doxie-game/planning.md

   * Game over
       * bite itself or hit the wall
       * Show the button Play Again -> a new game starts

+$ DONE - Display treats on the grid based on random location

 # ICEBOX